Spiver Gordon: Civil rights movement

 Spiver Gordon attended Southern University, but left to participate in the Civil Rights Movement in a full-time capacity.
 In September 1963, he was arrested alongside 22 others for disturbing the peace and resisting arrest during a voter registration drive in Plaquemine, Louisiana.
 While working with the NAACP, he participated in the 1963 March on Washington and the 1965 Selma March.
-Between 1965-1968, he worked in Louisiana and Florida, and was involved with registering the first Black voters in St. Francisville and Bristol, Florida.
+Between 1965 and 1968, he worked in Louisiana and Florida, and was involved with registering the first Black voters in St. Francisville and Bristol, Florida.
 In 1968, he moved to Eutaw in Greene County, Alabama to take over the leadership of the local SCLC chapter and remained in various leadership positions in the organization until 2010.
 In June 1999, the New York Times described Gordon's role during the 1960s as "a lieutenant in the state [Louisiana] for the Rev. Dr. Martin Luther King Jr. in the fight for voting rights".